-Insure that the container has plenty of drainage.
+Ensure that the container has good drainage.
 Root rot is one of the few problems experienced by lavender plants.
 Use a loose, soilless mix for planting and remember that container grown lavender will require more water than garden grown plants.
 How much more depends on the environment and the type of pot.
 Water when the soil, not the plant, appears dry and water at the base of the plant to limit dampness on the foliage.

 A major reason lavender is so prized is that the flowers keep their fragrance when dried.
 For best drying results, harvest the flowers as the buds first begin to open.
 Hang in small bunches upside down in a warm spot with good air circulation.